biocore/american-gut-web/README.rst

    ./scripts/ag make test
    python amgut/webserver.py

 Navigating to localhost:8888 will now show the american gut site.
-Try using ``tst_ACJUJ`` as the username to log in.
+Try using ``DokBF`` as the username to log in.
 All test kits have ``test`` as their password.

 .. |Build Status| image:: https://travis-ci.org/biocore/american-gut-web.svg?branch=master
    :target: https://travis-ci.org/biocore/american-gut-web